3 Min Read Time

 What Is Employee Experience in Hospitality?

-Employee experience refers to every interaction a team member has with their workplace throughout their journey, from onboarding through to development and recognition.
+Employee experience is every interaction a team member has with their workplace throughout their journey, from onboarding through to development and recognition.

 In hospitality, employee experience is often shaped by: